Crystel Fournier: Biography

+She has lit around ten feature films, including Laurent Salgues Rêves de poussière (2006), Delphine Gleize's L'Homme qui rêvait d'un enfant (2006) and Carnage (2002 film) (2001), La Jungle (2006) by Mathieu Delaporte, Sauf le respect que je vous dois (2005) by Fabienne Godet, Orlando Vargas (2005) by Juan Pittaluga, Pourquoi (pas) le Brésil (2004) by Laetitia Masson, Saltimbank (2003) by Jean Claude Biette, and Clément (2001) by Emmanuelle Bercot.

+She is a member of the French Society of Cinematographers.

 Career

 Fournier began work as a cinematographer in 1998.
 She began working with director Céline Sciamma on her 2007 debut film Water Lilies.
 They continued their collaborations of the films Tomboy and Girlhood.
 In 2016, Fournier was invited to join the cinematography branch of the Academy of Motion Picture Arts and Sciences.